Karl Anderson

-Chad Allegra (born January 20, 1980) is an American professional wrestler better known by the ring name Karl Anderson.
-He is currently signed to WWE where he performs on the Raw brand and is a member of the stable The O.C. as well as a member of the Bullet Club.
+Chad Allegra (born January 20, 1980), known by his ring name Karl Anderson, is an American professional wrestler currently working as a freelancer.
+He is known for his tenures in New Japan Pro-Wrestling (NJPW), WWE, Impact Wrestling, National Wrestling Alliance (NWA) and Pro Wrestling Guerrilla (PWG).

-Anderson is known for his work as a tag team specialist, most notably in New Japan Pro-Wrestling (NJPW), where he is a former four-time IWGP Tag Team Champion.
+Anderson is known for his work as a tag team specialist, having become a four-time IWGP Tag Team Champion.
 He also holds the record for the longest reign and most defenses with the title, achieved on his first reign with former partner Giant Bernard.
 Anderson and Bernard also held Pro Wrestling Noah's GHC Tag Team Championship, and were voted tag team of the year by the Wrestling Observer Newsletter in 2011.
-Anderson is a founding member and the second leader of the Bullet Club stable, and a three-time winner of NJPW's top tag team tournament, the G1/World Tag League, having won it in 2009 with Bernard, in 2012 with Hirooki Goto, and in 2013 with Doc Gallows.
-He also wrestled for Southern California-based independent promotion Pro Wrestling Guerrilla (PWG) between 2007 and 2009.
+Anderson is a founding member and mouthpiece of the Bullet Club stable, and a three-time winner of NJPW's top tag team tournament, the G1/World Tag League, having won it in 2009 with Bernard, in 2012 with Hirooki Goto, and in 2013 with Doc Gallows.
+He also wrestled for Southern California–based independent promotion Pro Wrestling Guerrilla (PWG) between 2007 and 2009.

 Anderson spent the majority of his career in Japan, before signing with WWE alongside Gallows, A.J.
 Styles, and Shinsuke Nakamura in 2016.
 During his first run in WWE, Anderson and Gallows won the WWE Raw Tag Team Championship twice.
 In April 2020, Anderson and Gallows were released by WWE and, three months later, signed a contract with Impact Wrestling, where they became three-time Impact World Tag Team Champions.
 Their contracts with Impact expired in 2022, and that same year, Anderson won NJPW's NEVER Openweight Championship, and, while still champion, he and Gallows returned to WWE in October 2022.
 At Wrestle Kingdom 17 on January 4, 2023, Anderson became the first WWE contracted wrestler to perform at NJPW's marquee event where he lost the title.

 Early life

-Allegra grew up in Pipestone, Minnesota with his younger brother and mother.
-He received a baseball scholarship to study at Mars Hill College in his home state before dropping out to pursue a wrestling career.
-Upon moving to Cincinnati, Ohio he began training for a short time at Les Thatcher's Main Event Pro Wrestling Camp, the school associated with the Heartland Wrestling Association (HWA).
+Chad Allegra was born in Asheville, North Carolina.
+He grew up in Pipestone, Minnesota, with his younger brother and mother.
+Allegra received a baseball scholarship to study at Mars Hill College in his home state before dropping out to pursue a wrestling career.
+Upon moving to Cincinnati, Ohio, he began training for a short time at Les Thatcher's Main Event Pro Wrestling Camp, the school associated with the Heartland Wrestling Association (HWA).